robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

   * crossed validation with C and Python implementation
   * verified on laptop and also on Google Cloud and Amazon AWS

+#### Terms

+  * file
+   * a WET file in WARC format, either gz compressed or uncompressed
+  * doc
+   * a crawled page saved in the WET file as a WARC record
+   * also known as a page as it is a web page
+   * there is a unique docid associated with a doc/page
+   * there is a url associated with this doc/page
+   * We refer doc in the futher part of the doc
+  * word
+   * there are many words in one doc
+   * word may be duplicated in one doc or across docs
+   * each unique word has an unique word id
+   * word id is tracked globally across all docs and files
+  * lexicon
+   * parsed from the doc for a word, with its assocated docid, wordid
+  * inverted index
+   * a type of index to query a word back to a page

 #### Architecture

  We implemente the indexer with multiple phases.

+ [a graph goes here]

  * warc parsing
+  * INPUT: a list of WET files
+  * OUTPUT: a list of parsed WARC records in those files

  * lexicon generation
+  * INPUT: a list of parsed WARC records
+  * OUTPUT: unsorted lexicon files, one WET file to one lexicon

  * lexicon sorting
+  * INPUT: unsorted lexicon files
+  * OUTPUT: sorted lexicon files, one lexicon to one lexicon

  * index generation
+  * INPUT: sorted lexicon files
+  * OUTPUT: one inverted index, with three files
+            1. global index table (GIT)
+            2. middle index table (MIT)
+            3. inverted index (IIDX)

  * index merging
+  * INPUT: a series of inverted index set(3 files)
+  * OUTPUT: merged inverted index set into buckets
+   * only GIT and MIT will be merged
+   * IIDX will remain

  * index bucketing
+  * This actually happens inside the merging
+  * GIT and MIT will be placed into buckets according to its procedding character
+  * IIDX will remain in its original place

 #### Task Breakdown